Please note: Weekly bookings only during December and January.

 The property has 80 metres of beach frontage with sensational views of Freycinet Peninsula, Schouten Island, Maria Island and Swansea.
 Freycinet View is set on a 5 acre block including 1 acre of fenced yard around the house.
 Your dog is welcome, no other pets allowed.

 The property is less than 10 minutes drive from Swansea.
-Or you could walk or pushbike there via the beach, but there is a small creek crossing near town which usually is easily crossed.
+Or you could walk or pushbike there via the beach: there is a small creek crossing near town but it usually is easily crossed.
 A map of the general area is provided in the picture gallery.

 The bedrooms comprise king bed, queen bed and a double bed configuration.
 Quality linen and bath towels are provided.
 You will need to bring your own beach towels.

 The upstairs living area includes a wood fire, digital tv - 18 digital stations & digital radio - a surround sound system that also plays DVD's and CD's - with a selection of dvd's, cd's, books, games and magazines.
 The kitchen is very well appointed much better than the usual with a brand new ikea kitchen with induction cook top, a conventional oven and also a microwave combi oven, a wide range of electrical appliances including dishwasher, a Nespresso coffee machine and a sandwich grill.

 Freycinet View is self-catering but there are two excellent IGA supermarkets in Swansea, each of which have ATMs.
 There is also an ATM at the Bendigo Bank branch.

 There is an outdoor setting on the large deck and a gas barbecue in the downstairs covered outside parking area.

 Freycinet View is the perfect place to just kick back, walk on your own secluded beach, collect some shells, read a book and have a glass of the local wine, you brought earlier in the day.